DEBRA DUNLAP, FDE

 In the case of a series of anonymous notes, care must be taken to preserve the document's physical integrity.
 Indented writing, writing which is inkless and created from the pressure of the writing instrument's movement on material above the document in question, may be observable under examination.

-Debra Dunlap, FDE
+Debra Dunlap, CFDE

-PO Box 826 ~ Ottawa, KS 66067 785-229-2722 4insight@kansas.net www.questioned-documents.com
+PO Box 826 Ottawa, KS 66067 785-229-2722 dunlapfde@gmail.com www.questioned-documents.com

 Magna est Veritas et Praevalet